Translational Discovery Omics III - Epigenetics, Model Systems, Precision Medicine, and Systems Biology

 Upon completing the course, participants should be able to:

-- Show comprehension of the principles of human microbiome research
+- Show comprehension of the principles of human gut virome and bacterial microbiome research.

 Participants must meet the admission criteria in BRIDGE - Translational Excellence Programme.

 The BRIDGE – Translational Excellence Programme offers a few selected graduated PhDs a two-year postdoctoral fellowship in translational medicine.
 The courses are only available to the fellows enrolled in the programme.
 Fellows are automatically enrolled in the courses upon admission to the programme.

 For further information about the programme, please go to the BRIDGE website: www.bridge.ku.dk

 - Type of assessment details

 - Marking scale

 Active contribution and course participation according to the BRIDGE Guidelines and Practicalities.